jarrettfuller/jarrettfuller.github.io/writing.md

 <sidebar>
 <h4>Writing</h4>
-    <p>I've written for a variety of publications about design, culture, and criticism, including Design Observer, Eye on Design, and for the last fifteen years, my own blog.</p>
+    <p>I've written for a variety of publications about design, culture, and criticism, including Design Observer, Eye on Design, and for the last fifteen years, my own <a href="http://www.jarrettfuller.blog">blog</a>.</p>
         <p>Since July 2020, I've been a contributing editor for <a href="https://eyeondesign.aiga.org/author/jarrett_fulleraiga-org/">AIGA Eye on Design</a>.</p>

 <h4>Book</h4>